mrstone14/TC4-shield/hardware/TC4ESP/readme.md

 - heater SSR - any random fire SSR, only slow PWM support so far, ICC and PAC is work in progress.

-    No fan support for now, other than a PWM output, possible, but disabled in actual code.
+    For fan you have a PWM output, equivalent of TC4 IO3, you must fit yourself the fan driver.

 - LCD - any cheap 20x4 I2C LCD.
 Library used for this display: https://github.com/marcoschwartz/LiquidCrystal_I2C